Andhra Sahitya Parishad plates of Śaktivarman

 XV.

-The ¿elder brother? [of Amma II]—who protected (rakṣ-) the earth for twenty-five years [...]—born of a different mother [...] groups of enemies: (Dānārṇava,) the handsome son of His Majesty King Bhīma (II).↓9
+[Amma II, who was] born [...], protected (rakṣ-) the earth for twenty-five years.
+[His brother] born of a different mother [...] groups of enemies: (Dānārṇava,) the handsome son of His Majesty King Bhīma (II).↓8

 38[Called] His Majesty Rājanārāyaṇa,